Faroferinho/Virtual-Sheet-for-DnD/README.md

 # Virtual-Sheet-for-D-D
-Basic System for Developing a Sheet System with API to Save data, alter and update automatically information for d&amp;d and homebrew alike
+Basic System for Developing a Sheet System with API to Save data, alter and update automatically information for Dungeons and Dragons official and homebrew alike.

+## TODO
+ - Campo para preencher informações Basicas;
+   - Nome;
+   - Classe;
+   - Raça;
+   - Background;
+ - Features importantes;
+ - Preenchimento automatico;
+ - Suporte a Homebrew;